 Fee Free Mortgage Broker

-Open, honest, fee free Mortgage Broker, usually!
+Open, honest, and usually fee free Mortgage Broker!

 I’m proud to be a fee free Mortgage Broker for most cases.
 I don’t understand why some Mortgage Brokers are so cagey about fees and have minimal information about them on their websites.
 There isn’t anything I’d buy without knowing the price first.

 So here are my fees, and see below for a bit of background on why I set them like this.